 Thank you for your interest in Babson Athletics.
-Below are some frequently asked questions about NCAA by prospective student-athletes (prospects):
+Below are some frequently asked questions about the NCAA by prospective student-athletes (prospects):

 What is an official visit?

 An official visit to a member institution by a prospective student-athlete (prospect) is a visit financed in whole or in part by the member institution.
 A member institution may finance only one visit to its campus for each prospect.
-A prospect may not be provided an official visit earlier January 1 of the prospective student-athlete’s junior year in high school.
+A prospect may not be provided an official visit before January 1 of the prospective student-athlete’s junior year in high school.

 What is an unofficial visit?

 An unofficial visit to a member institution by a prospect is a visit made at the prospect’s own expense.
 A prospect may visit a member institution’s campus at his or her own expense an unlimited number of times.
 A prospect may make unofficial visits at any time.